 This test directly assesses your knowledge in key subjects from your Intermediate (FSc) curriculum.
 It’s usually a multiple-choice question (MCQ) format, also conducted on a computer.

-- English: Tests your grammar, vocabulary, sentence structure, comprehension, and error identification.
-You might encounter questions on verb tenses, parts of speech, active/passive voice, direct/indirect speech, synonyms, antonyms, and passage comprehension.
+English | Tests grammar, vocabulary, sentence structure, comprehension, and error identification.
+Includes verb tenses, parts of speech, active/passive voice, direct/indirect speech, synonyms, antonyms, and passage comprehension. |

-- Physics: Covers fundamental concepts from your FSc Physics syllabus.
-Expect questions on mechanics (force, motion, work, energy), electricity and magnetism (circuits, current, fields), waves (light, sound), thermodynamics, and modern physics basics.
+Physics | Covers mechanics (force, motion, work, energy), electricity and magnetism (circuits, current, fields), waves (light, sound), thermodynamics, and modern physics basics. |

-- General Knowledge (sometimes included): Occasionally, a small section might include questions on current affairs, Pakistan studies, or basic world geography.
+General Knowledge | Occasionally includes current affairs, Pakistan studies, and basic world geography. |

-- Practical Tip: Thoroughly revise your FSc textbooks for English, Physics, and Mathematics.
+Practical Tip: Thoroughly revise your FSc textbooks for English, Physics, and Mathematics.
 Don’t just memorize; understand the concepts.
 Solve past papers if you can access them, as they provide insight into the typical question formats and difficulty levels.
 Many coaching academies offer preparatory courses for these tests; consider joining one if you feel you need structured guidance and practice.

 3.4 Preliminary Medical Examination